The Google Pixel 9, the Pixel 9 Pro Fold and everything announced at the Made by Google event

 Google Pixel Buds Pro 2

-The Tensor chip inside, the first in a pair of Google earbuds, enables the new features and can process audio "90 times faster than the speed of sound" in order to adapt to your environment.
+The Tensor chip inside, the first in a pair of Google earbuds, enables the new features and the company claims it can process audio significantly faster in order to adapt to your environment.
 And thanks to multi-path processing, noise-cancellation computations don't happen on the same channel as the audio, so the music you hear is unaltered.

-New "twist-to-adjust" stabilizers should keep the buds in place when you're working out, but can be adjusted in the other direction for a more comfortable feel.
+New "twist-to-adjust" stabilizers should keep the buds in place when you're working out, but can be rotated in the other direction for a more comfortable feel.
 Conversation Detection is back, meaning you won't have to pull out a bud when you need to talk to someone — instead the music pauses when you start speaking and resumes when you're done.
+The Buds claim to be the lightest noise cancelling earbuds in their class.

+And of course, Gemini is built-in.
+You can do things like ask for walking directions or access your email.
+It also supports Gemini Live, which Google's Sandeep Waraich demonstrated on stage by using the prompt "Let's talk live."
+Gemini suggested things like breathing techniques to stay calm in a crowd and tips on how to approach a person they admire.

-The Pixel Buds 2 Pro are available to preorder now and come in Porcelain, Hazel, Wintergreen and Peony.
-They're selling for $229, which is $29 more than the Pixel Buds Pro were at launch.
+The Pixel Buds 2 Pro are available to pre-order now and will be on shelves on September 26.
+They come in Porcelain, Hazel, Wintergreen and Peony, and are selling for $229, which is $29 more than the Pixel Buds Pro were at launch.

 Google Pixel Buds Pro 2